hope-media/CwsMailBounceHandler/README.md

 ## How can i help ?

-All kinds of contributions are welcomed :raised_hands:!<br />
+All kinds of contributions are welcomed!<br />
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:<br />
+The most basic way to show your support is to star the project, or to raise issues.<br />

 ## License